What is your telehealth policy?

 What are the parameters for email contact?

 If you are emailing me or my reception, please keep in mind that I am unable to provide comprehensive clinical care by email.
-This is mostly useful for clarifying issues.
+This is mostly useful for clarifying simple issues.
+Please don't send emails that could be construed as social, as I won't be responding to them.
+I cannot help in emergencies by email.

 Why don't you do medicolegal work?